NormB/colima-services/wiki/README.md

 # Wiki Setup Instructions

-This directory contains wiki content for the Colima Services GitHub repository.
+This directory contains wiki content for the DevStack Core GitHub repository.

 ## How to Upload to GitHub Wiki